UPPS 04.01.01 - Security of Texas State Information Resources

 INFORMATION SECURITY ORGANIZATION

-The IRMA and the Texas Administrative Code (see TAC, Title 1, Part 10, Chapter 211) establish rules and responsibilities for the designated IRM that include executive level oversight for security and risk management of the university’s information resources.
-Consequently, the Office of the VPIT directs the university’s information technology security function.
+IRMA and TAC (see TAC, Title 1, Part 10, Chapter 211) establish rules and responsibilities for the designated IRM that include executive level oversight for security and risk management of the university’s information resources.
+Consequently, the office of the VPIT directs the university’s IT security function.

-The ISO is the designated administrator of the Texas State information security program.
-As such, the ISO is responsible for all aspects of the university’s information security program (see TAC 202.71).
+The ISO is the designated administrator of the Information Security program.
+As such, the ISO is responsible for all aspects of the university’s Information Security program (see TAC 202.71).